Airlines need a consistent sick-passenger rule. Haven’t we learned anything from the pandemic?

 Major US carriers getting rid of change fees was a welcome change for travelers, even if we weren’t in a pandemic.
-However, airlines still have no consistent sick-passenger rule for allowing changes due to illness.
+However, airlines still have no consistent sick-passenger rule allowing changes due to illness.

 The issue is not the change fees, but the potential fare increases for a short delay, especially for leisure travelers, because the price of a ticket purchased weeks or even months in advance could be several times the cost of an original ticket… even without a penalty.

 Leisure travelers pay with their own money.
-Business travelers pass fare changes to their company
+Business travelers pass fare changes to their company.

-Workarounds are not easy when advance-purchase rules are considered
+Workarounds are not easy when advance-purchase rules are considered.

 In other cases, the dates travelers might want to switch to could have plenty of open seats.
 Therefore, any fare difference would be based only on the lack of advance purchase.

-When faced with a sick passenger, use seat availability rather than the advance purchase rules
+When faced with a sick passenger, use seat availability rather than the advance purchase rules.

 Most importantly, even if some fakers slip through the cracks, I think we can all agree, that these days, for travelers and airlines alike, we want to err on the side of having only healthy people on planes.

 Janice Hough is a California-based travel agent a travel blogger and a part-time comedy writer.
 A frequent flier herself, she’s been doing battle with airlines, hotels, and other travel companies for over three decades.
-Besides writing for Consumer Traveler, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)
+Besides writing for Travelers United, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)